cjus/python-coding-challenge/README.md

 **Quick summary**
 - You have a four lane bridge with one to four bikes at the start of the bridge.
-- Your goal is to get a minimum number of bikes accross the bridge.
+- Your goal is to get a minimum number of bikes across the bridge.
 - To complicate matters the bridge has pot holes that bikes have to navigate by moving left or right or jumping over them.
 - Your challenge is to write a game AI that can get at least the minimum number of bikes accross the bridge.
 - The programming site provides you a turn-based simulation that will allow you to test your AI.